 Stephen King reportedly wrote his early novels balanced on a children’s stool in the laundry room, and JK Rowling created Harry Potter moving around her favourite coffee shops.
 Find the right spot that works for you.

 Create a routine

 Before sitting down to work I will make a pot of tea, lay out a small bowl of snacks and make sure the light isn’t too bright in the room where I am working.
 (I can’t write if I feel that I’m being denied food!)
-Not everyone needs this sort of activity before writing but it can help to create a little routine that tells your brain it’s time to write now.
+Not everyone needs this sort of activity before writing but it can help to create a little routine that tells your brain that it’s time to write.